electronicvisions/brainscales2-demos/ts_05-yin_yang.rst

     class EventPropSynapseFunction(torch.autograd.Function):
         """
-        Synapse function for proper gradient transport when using EventPropNeuron.
+        Synapse function for proper gradient transport when using EventPropLIF.
         """
         @staticmethod
         def forward(ctx, input: torch.Tensor, weight: torch.Tensor,
                     _: torch.Tensor = None
                     ) -> Tuple[torch.Tensor, torch.Tensor]:
             """
-            This should be used in combination with EventPropNeuron.
+            This should be used in combination with EventPropLIF.
 Multiply input with weight and use a stacked output in order to be able to return two tensors (separate terms in EventProp algorithm), one for previous layer and the other one for weights.